Cirrus-Minor/witchblast/readme.txt

 Vetea (for the v0.4.0 2D redesign)
-Sideous and Portoss01 (they provide me 2D art in earlier versions) Billx (who suggested me the title "Witch Blast" + English corrections) Mika Attila (for his "coding" contribution during the development) Geheim (for the German translation)
+Sideous and Portoss01 (they provide me 2D art in earlier versions) Billx (who suggested me the title "Witch Blast" + English corrections) Mika Attila (for his contribution during the development) Cong (for his contribution during the development) Geheim (for the German translation)
 Achpile (for the Russian version and his help in the code) AFS (for the Spanish translation)